How I went from no side hustle experience to launching a successful product and growing a podcast from scratch.

 During those 4 months that I was building that side hustle, I was also traveling a lot with work, including trips to 5 countries abroad.
 So it was not like I was working 8 hour days then coming home to work on the business, I had to have processes in place to make sure I kept moving forward and excelling in not only my side hustle but in my day job as well.
 Slacking in my day job was not an option for me.

 When people that knew everything I had going on at work found out that I had built this side business as well, they asked me how I was able to manage everything.
 Up to that point, I had not even thought about it.
 This triggered something though, it had my gears turning.
 I decided to try and put my process on paper and see if formalizing it helped me become even more efficient.
 Not surprising, it did.
 This was the very first version of the daily section of The Side Hustle Journal.
 I actually did it in Google Sheets and would print out 7 days at a time then use it in my daily life.
 Often times, I wouldn’t get through more than a few days before I was tweaking something and making new copies to try out.
 This went on for many weeks.
 I iterated, then iterated, then iterated some more.
-About a month into the process I involved some friends to have them try it out as well and got great feedback that I implemented into the next version.
+About a month into the process I involved some friends to have them try it out as well and got great feedback that I implemented in the next version.

 I then began to capture the process I used to come up with my idea and how I structured my goals that kept me focused on the important things.
 This is when The Molehill System was born.
 The name came to me sitting at the Starbucks across the street from my condo on a Saturday morning.
 It hit me “don’t make a mountain out of a molehill”… The Molehill System.
 The Molehill System takes you from the very beginning, which is determining your “why” and continues to walk you through everything from idea generation to setting milestones and daily micro goals – all while keeping a heavy focus on what is currently making you money – your day job.